bens4lsu/theskinny-publish/Content/blog2/cha-cha-mule-penis.md

 <a class="lightview centered" href="/img/textmessages/t1.jpg" data-lightview-caption="" data-lightview-group="group1"><img src="/img/textmessages/t1.jpg" alt="/img/textmessages/t1.jpg"><br><span class="caption"></span></a>

-Well yeah, but the othe ones would be mad that they weren't listed.
+Well yeah, but the other ones would be mad that they weren't listed.
 I wonder if it somehow knows where I am, because that is the closest one to where I'm sitting.

 <a class="lightview centered" href="/img/textmessages/t2.jpg" data-lightview-caption="" data-lightview-group="group1"><img src="/img/textmessages/t2.jpg" alt="/img/textmessages/t2.jpg"><br><span class="caption"></span></a>